In my second year, I was hit with a doozy of an exam schedule—all 4 of my finals, crammed into a 30-hour period over the very first 2 days of exams.

 I had 3 days to study between the end of classes and the start of my exams.
 There was absolutely no way that I could get all of my studying in then, so I had to start studying while classes were still in session.

 I also looked for alternatives to keep my grade up, no matter how well I did on the final.
 In one of my classes, there was an extra credit project that I made sure to complete.
 In another, we had the option to hand an essay in early, get feedback, and revise it for a final mark.
-These are good opportunities to take advantage of, even if you don’t have a hectic exam schedule.
-In this case, being proactive boosted my mark so I had some extra leeway if my exam didn’t go well.
+Being proactive boosted my mark so I had some extra leeway if my exam didn’t go well.

 If you struggle with time management like I do, try the Pomodoro Technique to keep you focused!
 It uses 25-minute study increments followed by short breaks to keep you on task and is really helpful when you have some longer study sessions.